goabstract/Marketing-for-Engineers/README.md

 :pushpin: Useful tools:

 * [Google Advanced Search Operators](https://bynd.com/news-ideas/google-advanced-search-comprehensive-list-google-search-operators/) is a competitive audit tool to help you find exactly what you’re looking for :slightly_smiling_face:
+* [Twitter Advanced search](https://twitter.com/search-advanced?lang=en) is an easy way to search anyone on Twitter.
 * [SimilarWeb](https://www.similarweb.com/) provides detailed info on different sites & overview of thier marketing strategy.
 Free version is pretty good.
 * [Alexa](https://www.alexa.com/) is one of the oldest web analytics tools out there, but it’s still a great option with strong free version.
 * [Social Mention](http://www.socialmention.com/) is a nice free tool, which provides real-time search on brand mentions.
 * With [Buzzsumo](http://buzzsumo.com/) you can find the most shared content for a given topic or competitor.
 In a free version you will get the full page of content with many filters.
+* [Siftery](https://siftery.com/alternatives) allows you to find alternatives to any product.

 ## :triumph: Marketing without Budget